- 1:12 roof pitch (2:12-6:12 available)

 Decide on a Budget

 Be sure to carefully prepare your budget before you begin the design of your shop home.
 The building package ranges from $15 to $25 per square foot.
-Then you should consider the shop house floor plan design, foundations, permitting, building erection, interior framing, and finishing.
+Then you should consider the layout of the shop house, foundations, permitting, building erection, interior framing, and finishing.
 The finished shop house portion could total $120 per square foot or more, depending on the degree of finish you choose.
 The good news is the workspace portion will be significantly less due to the lack of interior finishing required; this portion will range from $30 to $60/sq ft.

 Pick a Shop House Size